w3c/wpsig/3ds-reqs.md

 * Richard Ledain
 * Sameer Tare

-'''Status''': This is a draft and represents no consensus.
+Status: This is a draft and represents no consensus.

 ## Background